 Practical Information

 The Ganga Aarti takes place everyday at Har Ki Pauri ghat in Haridwar around sunset, but the exact timing can vary throughout the year.
-It is advisable to arrive early to secure a good spot for viewing the ceremony, as it can get very crowded, particularly on important dates.
+Arrive early to secure a good spot for viewing the ceremony.
+The crowd is big, particularly on important dates.

 When attending the Ganga Aarti, it’s important to be respectful and dress modestly.
 The atmosphere is serene and deeply spiritual, so maintaining a sense of reverence is encouraged.
 People of all faiths are welcome and it’s free to attend.